 So how long should you wait?
 Generally, it’s best to wait at least one day before applying a second coat of stain.
 This gives the wood plenty of time to dry but not so much time that mold or mildew can start forming.
 If you’re dealing with especially dense wood or if it’s been raining heavily outside then it may be best to wait even longer – up to three days in some cases.

-When in doubt, use a moisture meter to test the wood before applying more stain.
+When in doubt, use a moisture meter to test the wood before applying more stains.
 This will help ensure that your wood is ready for a second coat and will help avoid any issues down the road caused by premature staining.
-Remember that taking extra care when staining pressure washed surfaces will lead to better results and longer lasting protection for your deck or fence.
+Remember that taking extra care when staining pressure washed surfaces will lead to better results and longer-lasting protection for your deck or fence.

 Tips For Maintaining The Stain After Application